-The National Children's and Youth Law Centre is a newly established law centre which aims to promote the rights and interests of children and young people throughout Australia.
-The Centre is a joint project of the University of New South Wales, the University of Sydney, the Australia Youth Foundation and the Public Interest Advocacy Centre.
+The National Children's and Youth Law Centre is a community legal centre which aims to promote the rights and interests of children and young people throughout Australia.
+The Centre is a joint project of the University of New South Wales, the University of Sydney, and the Public Interest Advocacy Centre.
 The Centre occupies premises provided by the University of New South Wales at 32 Botany Street, Randwick.

 The Centre publishes a quarterly bulletin, Rights Now! which contains news and comments on a variety of children's rights issues.
-It also puts out discussion papers on a number of youth issues and a Student's Rights Kit alerting government school students to their rights in school.
-The Centre can be contacted by telephone (02) 398 7488, fax (02) 398 7416 or by mail via the UNSW, Sydney NSW 2052.
+The Centre has a highly successful publications program consisting of discussion papers, research kits and also conducts projects and research and policy work on a number of youth legal and rights issues.
+The Centre can be contacted by telephone (02) 9398 7488, fax (02) 9398 7416 or by mail via the UNSW, Sydney NSW 2052.